 \subsection{Hyperk\"ahler manifolds}

-In this paper, a hyperk\"ahler manifold is a simply-connected K\"ahler manifold $X$, such that $H^0(X,\Omega^2_X)$ is spanned by a symplectic form.
+In this paper, a hyperk\"ahler manifold is a compact simply connected K\"ahler manifold $X$ such that $H^0(X,\Omega^2_X)$ is spanned by a symplectic form.
 The dimension of any symplectic manifold is even; we let $\dim_\bbC(X) = 2n$.

 Let $V_\bbZ=H^2(X,\bbZ)$ and $V = V_\bbZ\otimes\bbQ$.
 Let $q\in S^2V^*$ denote the Beauville-Bogomolov-Fujiki (BBF) form.
-Recall that this form has the following property: there exists a constant $c_X\in \bbQ$, such that for all $h\in H^2(X,\bbQ)$ the equality $q(h)^n = c_X h^{2n}$ holds.
+Recall that this form has the following property: there exists a constant $c_X\in \bbQ$ such that for all $h\in H^2(X,\bbQ)$ the equality $q(h)^n = c_X h^{2n}$ holds.
 We can assume that $q$ is integral and primitive on $V_\bbZ$, and $q(h) > 0$ for a K\"ahler class $h$.
 The signature of $q$ is $(3,b_2(X)-3)$.
 Recall also that $V$ carries a Hodge structure of K3 type.

 There exists a natural action of the orthogonal Lie algebra on the total cohomology of $X$.
 Let us briefly recall how to define this action.
 An element $h\in V$ has Lefschetz property, if the cup product with $h^k$ induces an isomorphism $H^{2n-k}(X,\bbQ)\simeq H^{2n+k}(X,\bbQ)$ for all $k=0,\ldots,2n$.
 In this case one can consider the corresponding Lefschetz $\frsl_2$-triple.
 Let $\frgt\subset \emrp(H^{\sdot}(X,\bbQ))$ be the Lie subalgebra generated by all such $\frsl_2$-triples.